Mitraniketan Viswanathan

-Mitraniketan K. Viswanathan (8 February 1928 – 28 April 2014) was an Indian social reformer, philanthropist and environmentalist in Kerala, India.
-He founded Mitraniketan, a non governmental organization in Vellanadu, Thiruvananthapuram in 1956.
+Mitraniketan K. Viswanathan (8 February 1928 – 28 April 2014) was an Indian social reformer, philanthropist, and environmentalist in Kerala, India.
+He founded Mitraniketan, a non governmental organization in Vellanadu, Thiruvananthapuram, in 1956.

 Biography

 Viswanathan was born on 8 February 1928 in Vellanad, Thiruvananthapuram District, Kerala, India.

-He did his schooling in Thiruvananthapuram and joined Visva-Bharati University, founded by Rabindranath Tagore and completed Siksha Bhavana in 1953.
-Later he continued his studies in the US, the UK and in Scandinavia.
-During his days in the US, he came in touch with Arthur E. Morgan which helped him shape his later years.
+He completed his schooling in Thiruvananthapuram and went on to join Visva-Bharati University, founded by Rabindranath Tagore, where he completed his Siksha Bhavana degree in 1953.
+He further pursued his studies in the United States, the United Kingdom, and Scandinavia.
+It was during his time in the US that he came into contact with Arthur E. Morgan, whose influence played a significant role in shaping Viswanathan's later years.

-On his return to India, he founded Mitraniketan, The Home of Friends, in 1955, which works in the fields of innovation, training and extension in community development, environment, science, education and appropriate technology.
-The organisation has since grown to cover 60 acres of land housing Mitraniketan People's College, a Krishi Vigyan Kendra (KVK), a training centre for women, a fully equipped bakery, pottery centre, and a technology transfer programme.
+On his return to India, he founded Mitraniketan, The Home of Friends, in 1955.
+The organization focuses on innovation, training, and extension in the fields of community development, environment, science, education, and appropriate technology.
+Over time, the organization has expanded to encompass 60 acres of land, which includes Mitraniketan People's College, a Krishi Vigyan Kendra (KVK), a training centre for women, a fully equipped bakery, a pottery centre, and a technology transfer programme.

-He was the patron of Kerala Voluntary Action League (KAVAL), a network of Non Governmental organizations.
-Further, he chaired many organisations and attended conferences in India and abroad and served as a member of many government boards.
+He was the patron of Kerala Voluntary Action League (KAVAL), a network of non-governmental organizations.
+Furthermore, he chaired various organizations, attended conferences in India and abroad and served as a member of many government boards.

 Viswanathan inspired many with his Gandhi-like commitment to simplicity and the poor.
-Daniele Giovannucci, who went on to found the Committee on Sustainability Assessment (COSA) worked there in 1990–91 with Professor Will Alexander as they explored the paradox of extraordinary levels of human development despite high levels of poverty.
-The Mitraniketan experience pointed Giovannucci and Alexander and the dozens of researchers they assembled there to insights about development decoupled from economics to rely on universal education and literacy, relative gender equality in a formerly matrilineal society, and collaborative use of simple yet effective technologies.
-This enigma emerged originally in the work of scientists Richard Franke and Barbara Chasin who began researching the region in the late 1980s (see, for example, Radical Reform As Development in an Indian State) and was highlighted in a short article by Bill McKibben.
+In 1990-91, Daniele Giovannucci, who later founded the Committee on Sustainability Assessment (COSA), worked at Mitraniketan alongside Professor Will Alexander.
+They explored the paradox of remarkable levels of human development coexisting with high levels of poverty.
+The Mitraniketan experience provided insights for Giovannucci, Alexander, and the researchers they gathered there, emphasizing the importance of universal education and literacy, relative gender equality in a formerly matrilineal society, and collaborative utilization of simple yet effective technologies.
+This enigma initially came to light through the research of scientists Richard Franke and Barbara Chasin, who began studying the region in the late 1980s (refer to "Radical Reform As Development in an Indian State," for example), and was further highlighted in a short article by Bill McKibben.

-He died on 28 April 2014 due to heart related problems at a private clinic in Thiruvananthapuram.
+Viswanathan died on 28 April 2014, succumbing to heart-related problems at a private clinic in Thiruvananthapuram.